Gareth Bale Profile

 A 10th European crown for Real Madrid meant that they had finally achieved La Decima, becoming the first club to win the tournament 10 times.

-The following season saw Real Madrid play second fiddle to Barcelona, who won the treble, but Bale managed to score 13 goals and nine assists in La Liga.
+The following season saw Real Madrid play second fiddle to Barcelona, who won the treble, but Bale managed to score 13 goals and provide nine assists in La Liga.

 The 2015/16 season was Bale's most prolific at Real Madrid as he picked up 19 goals and 11 assists in 23 La Liga appearances.
 Real Madrid won the UEFA Champions League again as they beat Atletico Madrid 5-3 on penalties in the final following a 1-1 draw.